Book One – Freya’s Story

 Then sales dwindled as no one out in the big, wide world knew about the book.

 What to do?
-I flaunted it on Facebook, carefully, I didn’t want to be ‘in your face’, I created a Facebook Page for the book, I joined Goodreads and made an author profile, and sorted an Amazon author page too.
+I created a Facebook Page, joined Goodreads and made an author profile, and sorted an Amazon author page too.
 What else?
-My daughter was on Twitter and suggested I join too, at least so she could introduce me to followers.
+My daughter was on Twitter and suggested I join.

-I began to follow writers, I had no idea who they were or what their books were…but they wrote, tweeted and blogged… I discovered Flash Fiction, and I began to learn more about the trade, my trade.
+I joined Twitter @LisaShambrook and after a few months I discovered Flash Fiction.
+I began to learn more about the trade, my trade.